openebs-archive/openebs-docs/docs/prerequisites.md

 azureuser@aks-nodepool1-46849391-1:~$ service open-iscsi status
 ```

-If hyperkube kubelet is running as a binary in the nodes, check for open-iscsi status in the node.
+**Note:** If hyperkube kubelet is running as a binary in the nodes, check for open-iscsi status in the node.
 If
 open-iscsi is not present, follow the procedure below to install open-iscsi.

 ```